-To learn more about the spirit of ability of the RCPD and the promise that higher education brings for persons with disabilities, watch the livestream recording of our 50th Anniversary Awards & Appreciation Reception.
+To learn more about the spirit of ability of the RCPD and the promise that higher education brings for persons with disabilities, RSVP for our 52nd Anniversary Awards & Appreciation Reception.

 The Spirit of Ability Award was created in honor of: